 Being a Systemic Family Therapist I have a lot of tools in my toolkit for working with couples.
-However, I love to learn, so I have completed the Level 1 Training in Gottman Method Couples Therapy.
+However, I love to learn, so I have completed the Level 1 and Level 2 Training in Gottman Method Couples Therapy.
 Such a great therapeutic framework for helping couples resolve conflict, build affection and create shared meaning together.

 Gottman has identified four types of negative communication styles that are most common in relationship challenges.
 This article will teach you what the four negative styles are and provide you with practical strategies to eliminate them from your relationship.

 Criticism is an attack on the person's character and often leaves people feeling hurt, rejected, angry, or ashamed.